 - Annual fee: $295

 Need to pay for a big marketing campaign or for extra research and development but don’t have the money for it at this very moment?
-Since the Amex Business Gold is a charge card, there is no preset credit limit, so you can pay for exceptionally large purchases.
+Since the American Express® Business Gold Card is a charge card, there is no preset credit limit, so you can pay for exceptionally large purchases.

 You have the option to pay the entire balance in full with no interest added, or use the Amex Pay Over Time plan where you split up large purchases into monthly installments with interest added.
 This card combines the advantage of a high limit charge card with a credit card that allows for revolving balances.

-The Business Platinum Card from American Express: Best for travel
+American Express Business Platinum Card: Best for travel

-- Rewards: 5X points on flights and prepaid hotels and 2X points on prepaid rental cars when booked via AmexTravel.com; 1.5X Membership Rewards® points on eligible purchases in key business categories, as well as on purchases of $5,000 or more everywhere else (Up to $2 million of these purchases per calendar year ).
+- Rewards: 5X points on flights and prepaid hotels and 2X points on prepaid rental cars when booked via AmexTravel.com; 1.5X Membership Rewards® points on eligible purchases in key business categories, as well as on purchases of $5,000 or more everywhere else (on up to $2,000,000 per calendar year ).
 1X points on all other purchases

 If you’ll be traveling for your business, you’ll want a credit card designed to help you go places at the least possible cost and in the most pleasant way possible.
-The Amex Business Platinum is dense with valuable perks, such as up to $200 in statement credits per calendar year toward baggage fees and more at one qualifying airline.
-Up to $179 back per year on Clear membership and up to $400 in annual Dell credits (Get up to $200 in statement credits between January and June and up to $200 in statement credits between July and December for U.S. purchases with Dell Technologies on your Business Platinum Card when enrolled).
+The Business Platinum Card® from American Express is dense with valuable perks, such as up to $200 in statement credits per calendar year toward baggage fees and more at one qualifying airline.
+Up to $189 back per year on CLEAR® membership and up to $400 in annual Dell credits (Get up to $200 in statement credits between January and June and up to $200 in statement credits between July and December for U.S. purchases with Dell Technologies on your Business Platinum Card when enrolled).

-You’ll enjoy Marriott Bonvoy and Hilton Honors elite status and complimentary passes to some of the finest airport lounges in the world.
+You’ll enjoy Marriott Bonvoy and Hilton Honors elite status and complimentary passes to 1,300 of the finest airport lounges in the world and access to Amex Centurion lounges.
 If you spend $15,000 on eligible purchases within the first three months of card membership, the 120,000 Membership Rewards points welcome bonus will be yours.

 Ink Business Cash Credit Card: Best for cash back